 What is the plot of the Black Panther sequel?

-It’s standard practice for Marvel Studios to keep story details about their upcoming projects tightly under wraps, but that hasn’t stopped rampant fan speculation about this much-anticipated blockbuster.
+It’s standard practice for Marvel Studios to keep story details about their upcoming Marvel movies tightly under wraps, but that hasn’t stopped rampant fan speculation about this much-anticipated blockbuster.

 Is there a trailer for Black Panther 2?

 No – and given filming (planned for March 2021) has been delayed until further notice following Boseman’s death, it could be a long time before we hear more about the Black Panther sequel.